hmajid2301/gitlab-auto-mr/README.rst

 GitLab Auto MR
 ==============

-This is a simple Python script that allows you create MR in GitLab automatically.
-It is intended to be used in CI/CD as a Docker image.
-However you can use it as a separate Python library if you would like.
+This is a simple Python cli script that allows you create MR in GitLab automatically.
+It is intended to be used during your CI/CD.
+However you can chose to use it however you wish.
-An example CI using this can be found `here <https://gitlab.com/stegappasaurus/stegappasaurus-app/blob/master/.gitlab-ci.yml>`_.

 It is based on the script and idea of `Riccardo Padovani <https://rpadovani.com>`_, which he introduced with his blog post
 `How to automatically create new MR on Gitlab with Gitlab CI <https://rpadovani.com/open-mr-gitlab-ci>`_.

-This package was intended to be used by GitLab CI hence using environments provided by the GitLab CI.
-You can however use it as a CLI tool if you would like.

 Usage
 -----

 First you need to create a personal access token, `more information here <https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html>`_.
 With the scope ``api``, so it can create the MR using your API.
+This access token is passed to the script with the ``--private-token`` argument.

 .. code-block:: bash